alecjacobson/nested_cages/Code/C/README.txt

 3) Eigen
 Download from http://eigen.tuxfamily.org/index.php?title=Main_Page
 Note: this is a header-only library.
+For this project we are using Eigen 3.3.

 4) Eltopo
 git clone https://github.com/leokollersacht/eltopo.git